-Two sections of permanent new access tracks are proposed: a 153 m S-shaped stretch to the southeast of the proposed substation site (to service the Proposed Development), and a 191 m straight stretch to the north east (to service the Associated Development).
-The former cuts through 10-15-year-old Sitka spruce thicket, while the latter cuts through the same Sitka spruce plantation of 10-15-year-old.
-The proposed 85m corridor for the Temporary Diversion will also run through this thicket.
-Further, two temporary access tracks measuring 51 m and 36 m respectively will also be constructed to service the Associated Development.
+Two sections of permanent new access tracks with a total length of approximately 438 m are proposed to service the Proposed Development.
+The northernmost track will connect to an existing access track to the north east of the site and cuts through a semi-mature Sitka spruce plantation, while the southernmost track will service the substation site and cuts through Sitka spruce thicket of approximately 10-15 years.
+The proposed 85m corridor for the Temporary Diversion will also run through this thicket, as will the two temporary access tracks proposed to service the Associated Development.
 All proposed new access tracks are fully encompassed within the RLB, the area of which will be clear-felled.
 No further forestry impacts have therefore been identified as a result of these track-builds.
 For illustrations of the above, please refer to Figures 1 and 2, and Plates 3 to 5.